Illustration showing two people looking at a screen with a career path arrow pointing to the future.

 1. Transcript loading…

-1. Product Designer: A broader, more generic role that requires decision-making at a more strategic level.
-This role involves overseeing the entire design process of a product.
-Product designers might need a deeper understanding of all aspects of design and sometimes even front-end development,
+1. Product Designer: A broader, more generic role, this one really calls for decision-making at a more strategic level, and overseeing the entire design process of a product is the name of the game with this role.
+Product designers might need to get a deeper understanding of all aspects of design and—sometimes—even front-end development, too.

-2. UX Manager/Lead: Leads UX teams and projects.
-The manager/lead focuses on strategy, team management, and ensuring project goals align with user needs.
+2. UX Manager/Lead: Heading up UX teams and projects, the manager—or lead—is who focuses on strategy, team management, and making sure that project goals come into line with user needs.

-3. UX Consultant: Works independently or with consulting firms.
-They provide expert advice and solutions to companies on their UX strategies.
+3. UX Consultant: They work independently or with consulting firms, and they’re the people who provide expert advice and solutions to companies on their UX strategies and where to take them.

-These roles show the versatility of a career in UX design.
-Each role requires a blend of technical skills, creativity, and an understanding of user psychology.
-The right path depends on individual interests and skills.
+These roles really show the versatility of a career in UX design, and each one of them calls for a blend of technical skills, creativity, and an understanding of user psychology.
+The right path for you is really going to be up to you—as in, it’ll be down to your individual interests and skills.

 The Power of Networking as a UX Designer

-4. Job Opportunities: Often, companies fill UX design jobs through referrals.
-Networking increases your chances of learning about and securing these opportunities.
+1. Job opportunities: Often, companies fill UX design jobs through referrals, and it’s networking that really raises your chances of learning about—as well as securing—these opportunities.

 How Do You Create a Better UX Design Portfolio?